mosen/puppet-cups/README.md

 #### Acceptance Tests

-You probably won't want to run full acceptance tests due to the amount of time involved pulling down vagrant boxes, but you can execute the beaker tests starting with:
+You can execute the beaker tests starting with:

     BEAKER_destroy=no bundle exec rspec spec/acceptance